Giuseppe Verdi: Verdi today

 Verdi's operas are frequently staged around the world.
 All of his operas are available in recordings, and on DVD – Naxos Records offers a complete boxed set.
 Modern productions may differ substantially from those originally envisaged by the composer.
 Jonathan Miller's 1982 version of Rigoletto for English National Opera, set in the world of modern American mafiosi, received critical plaudits.
 But the same company's staging in 2002 of Un ballo in maschera as A Masked Ball, directed by Calixto Bieito, including "satanic sex rituals, homosexual rape, [and] a demonic dwarf", got a general critical thumbs down.

 Excerpts from the Requiem were featured at the funeral of Diana, Princess of Wales in 1997.
-On 12 March 2011 during a performance of Nabucco at the Opera di Roma celebrating 150 years of Italian unification, the conductor Riccardo Muti paused after "Va, pensiero" and turned to address the audience (which included the then Italian Prime Minister, Silvio Berlusconi) to complain about cuts in state funding of culture; the audience then joined in a repeat of the chorus.
+On 12 March 2011 during a performance of Nabucco at the Opera di Roma celebrating 150 years of Italian unification, the conductor Riccardo Muti paused after "Va, pensiero" and turned to address the audience (which included Italian Prime Minister Silvio Berlusconi) to complain about cuts in state funding of culture; the audience then joined in a repeat of the chorus.

 In 2014, the pop singer Katy Perry appeared at the Grammy Award wearing a dress designed by Valentino, embroidered with the music of "Dell'invito trascorsa è già l'ora" from the start of La traviata.
 The bicentenary of Verdi's birth in 2013 was celebrated around the world, both in performances and broadcasts.

 In 2011, Anthony Tommasini ranked Verdi eighth on his list of the ten greatest composers of classical music: "That a new production of a Verdi opera, like Willy Decker’s spare, boldly reimagined staging of La Traviata at the Metropolitan Opera, can provoke such heated passions among audiences is testimony to the enduring richness of Verdi’s works...Though Verdi had an ornery side, he was a decent man, an Italian patriot and the founder of a retirement home for musicians still in operation in Milan."

+In 2016, Victor DeRenzi finished a project known as "The Verdi Cycle."
+Over a 28-year period, DeRenzi, with Sarasota Opera, conducted every note written by Verdi that has been made publicly available.